oferca/deno-slack/README.md

 ### Sending messages

-- The `user_joined_channel` event trigger starts the `SendWelcomeMessageWorkflow` workflow.
+- The `user_joined_channel` event trigger starts the `RenameChannelWorkflow` workflow.
-- The `SendWelcomeMessageWorkflow` workflow has one additional step:
+- The `RenameChannelWorkflow` workflow has one additional step:
-  1. Pass data to the `SendWelcomeMessageFunction` custom function.
+  1. Pass data to the `RenameChannelFunction` custom function.
-- The `SendWelcomeMessageFunction` function retrieves the saved message and sends it to the selected channel.
+- The `RenameChannelFunction` function retrieves the saved message and sends it to the selected channel.

 **⚠️ Note: In order for this automation to send welcome messages, please make